Virtual ‘estate’ that exists only on the internet sells for record $2.4 million - NewsBreak

 Tokens.com Corp., via its subsidiary Metaverse Group, paid 618,000 MANA — the native Decentraland cryptocurrency — for 116 parcels comprising some 6,090 square feet in the virtual world.

 The estate, in Decentraland’s Fashion District, is now worth much more, thanks to a 35% increase in the value of MANA overnight.
 Cryptocurrencies are notoriously volatile, but the market overall has trended up since the summer.
-MANA has increased in dollar value by more than 65% over the last week, and by more than 550% over the last month, according to crypto marketplace Coinbase.
+MANA has increased in dollar value by more than 65 percent over the last week, and by more than 550 percent over the last month, according to crypto marketplace Coinbase.

 Decentraland, like other metaverses, is still largely undeveloped.
 But investor interest in the metaverse has grown in recent months as retail, gaming and media companies like Facebook have staked claims in virtual worlds.
 As the number of participants has multiplied, value has coalesced around estates and other plots located near highly-trafficked public squares and emerging commercial enterprises like casinos.